stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Run the Logic App

-1. Open your ServerlessArchitecture resource group in the Azure portal, then select your Logic App.
+1. Open your hands-on-lab-SUFFIX resource group in the Azure portal, then select your Logic App.

 2. From the **Overview** blade, select **Enable**.